jrkerns/quaac/docs/writing_quaac.rst

 .. important::

-  This example uses the ``quaac`` Python package to create QuAAC files.
+  The next examples uses the ``quaac`` Python package to create QuAAC files.
 You can create QuAAC files using any method you like, as long as the resulting file is a valid QuAAC file.

 Creating instances of QuAAC data